wacoo/wacoo/README.md

 ---
 [![](https://visitcount.itsvg.in/api?id=mulugithub&icon=0&color=0)](https://visitcount.itsvg.in)

-**About**

-Greetings!
-I'm Wondmagegn Chosha, a full-stack web developer with a flair for building impactful applications.
-My forte lies in Webpack, JavaScript, and Flask, and I've also dabbled in Unity game development.

-My career started in application development, where I worked on e-learning platforms and honed my DevOps skills.
-Since then, I've explored desktop and mobile app development, with a focus on document verification and forgery detection.

-Recently, I completed a rigorous software engineering program, which catapulted my coding skills to a professional level.
-Currently, I'm a student at a cutting-edge full-stack web development school that specializes in remote team collaboration.

-As a passionate developer, I'm always seeking new challenges and opportunities to innovate.
-With my expertise in game development and web development, I'm eager to create innovative applications that make a difference in the world.
-Let's build something great together!
 <!-- 👋 Hi, I’m @wacoo, a Fullstack Developer, Game Designer, Software Engineer.
 - 🎸I play the guitar and 🖋️ write in my free time.
 - 📫 You can reach me at wabaham9@gmail.com, +251920712850